-One of the most wildly popular trees on the planet is the cacao, the plant species from which cocoa – and chocolate – is derived.
-While some might think cacao and cocoa are one in the same, they're not, exactly.
-Cacao is the tree, while cocoa is the product made from it (not to be confused with coca, an evergreen shrub from which cocaine is concocted).
-Edible parts of cacao pods and the beans inside them can be processed to make cocoa powder, cocoa butter, or chocolate after being dried and fermented.
+One of the most popular trees on the planet is cacao, the plant species from which cocoa is derived.
+While some might think cacao and cocoa are one and the same, they're not.
+Cacao is the tree, while cocoa is the dry, powdered product made from it.
+Cocoa is best known as the main ingredient for an all-time favorite confection worldwide — chocolate.1

 Health Benefits of Cacao

-There's been a lot of discussion about free radicals and antioxidants, but some are unsure of what these terms mean in regard to our health.
-Exposure to the sun, cigarette smoke, pollution, and toxic chemicals, such as chemical weed killers, and unhealthy foods can all release free radical activity in the body, however they also can be produced by factors like stress, damaging healthy tissue.
-Antioxidants in the foods you eat reverse that process, helping to combat disease by zapping harmful free radicals.
+There's been plenty of discussion about free radicals and antioxidants, but some are unsure of what these terms mean regarding our health.
+Exposure to radiation, cigarette smoke, pollution and certain medications may all release free radical activity in the body; however, they also can be produced by factors like mental stress, infections, cancer and aging.5

-For those who think chocolate must be bad for you (it has to be if it tastes so good, right?), rest assured: there's only one gram of sugar in a half-cup serving of raw cacao.
-It's what's done with it that makes the difference.
-Unfortunately, high heat from processing and refining to produce different types of cocoa or chocolate damages the cocoa bean's micronutrients, along with the health benefits.
+For those who think chocolate must be bad for you (it has to be if it tastes so good, right?), rest assured that there's roughly 1 gram of sugar in a half-cup serving of raw cacao.
+However, this doesn't apply to some store-bought chocolate because of all the flavor additives that mask the powder's bitterness.10

 Cacao Nutrition Facts

 Serving Size: 3.5 ounces (100 grams), dry powder, unsweetened